open-cluster-management-io/enhancements/enhancements/sig-architecture/63-hosted-addon/README.md

 Alpha:
 * Hosted mode addon is implemented and works well on KinD cluster for at least one addon
 * E2E tests exists

+Beta:
+* The addon deployer only describes the deploying mode, does not specify the specific hosting cluster name, and the addon-framework figures out the hosting cluster name by itself.
+Because these [constraints](#constraints) determine that the hosting cluster is unique.

 ## Alternatives